 Ask USPS for the GPS Location Scan Information

-A final option is to call your recipient's local Post Office and ask for the GPS location scan information.
+For USPS packages, a final option is to call your recipient's local Post Office and ask for the GPS location scan information.
 When you present the tracking number, USPS will be able to tell you the GPS location where they scanned and delivered the package down to a 6-foot radius 👍 Then, you can let your recipient know that you requested the GPS scan info.
 This may be able to help narrow down the search area!

 If your package is truly missing, you may be able to file an insurance claim.